 Reger predicts that cloud data centers will “become much like a breathing and living organism with diverse states.”
 Abstracted software and commodified hardware should work together to make data centers more like ecosystems.
 With an overarching system regulating equipment via software, and gear managed from a single point, yet growing and decreasing according to workloads.
 Explain how cloud computing has changed and how data is process?

-Basic operations such as patching and updating equipment will be automate.
+Basic operations such as patching and updating equipment will be automated.
 Resulting in the data center “becoming more like a biological system”.
-In terms of modifications and corrections being perform automatically, he claims.
-Explain how cloud computing has change and how data is process?
+In terms of modifications and corrections being performed automatically, he claims.
+Explain how cloud computing has changed and how data is process?

 See also Application Development.